-The Bottom Line: According to the Arkansas Landlord and Tenant Protection Act, you must obtain written approval from your landlord prior to subletting.
+The Bottom Line: According to the Arkansas Landlord and Tenant Protection Act you must obtain written approval from your landlord prior to subletting.
+If you don't, then you can be fined up to $500 or charged with a misdemeanor and imprisoned for up to six months.

 Mail a Letter.
 You should send a letter to your landlord via certified mail, return-receipt requested, and save a copy of the document for your own records.
 Certified mail is the only proof of delivery that most courts will accept and thus is the best way to protect yourself.
 The letter should clearly outline the terms of the agreement and include the following information: